Gifts from August

 There are several trailheads: a couple on Rt.
 130 (which bisects the property), one on Rocky Pond Road, several on Ridge Road, and a couple on the south side near the Massachusetts state line.
 Take your pick of trails: flat or hilly, ponds or dry woods, lots of company or lots of privacy.
 The area north of Rt.
 130, which includes the area I was in today, is much quieter than the southern side.

-Don’t let the fact that there are houses nearby keep you from carrying a trail map.
-Print one out in advance from the web site, or you can purchase one at the association’s headquarters on Ridge Road.
+Print one a trail map from the Beaver Brook web site, or you can purchase one at the association’s headquarters on Ridge Road.
 There are signs but no maps posted at trail junctions.
 Cell service in the area has improved in recent years, as I discovered to my amazement this morning when one of my companions made a phone call from the trail.
 I wouldn’t count on that to be possible on other Beaver Brook trails, though.